openfl/OpenFLDevelopersGuide/using-the-textfield-class/textfield-example-newspaper-style-text-formatting.md

 The News Layout example formats text to look something like a story in a printed newspaper.
 The input text can contain a headline, a subtitle, and the body of the story.
 Given a display width and height, this News Layout example formats the headline and the subtitle to take the full width of the display area.
 The story text is distributed across two or more columns.

-This example illustrates the following ActionScript programming techniques:
+This example illustrates the following Haxe programming techniques:

 *   Extending the TextField class
 *   Loading and applying an external CSS file